 - a piece of wax paper

-Since my color theme included gold, I used gold glitter since I already had 2 jars on hand.
-It takes so little glitter but it has a big impact.
+Since my color theme included gold for this particular tablescape and I already had 2 jars on hand, I used gold glitter.
+It takes so little glitter since it has a big impact.

 I needed 8 pinecones ~ one for each place setting.
 I picked out ones that were on the small side.